c4cs/c4cs.github.io/_commands/tools/pdftk.md

 $ pdftk in1.pdf cat 1east 2-end output out1.pdf
 ~~~

-This allows you to rotate the first page of the pdf by 90 degrees clockwise.
+This allows you to rotate the first page of the pdf file by 90 degrees clockwise.